 c.
 Funding Level 3.
-The level 3 funding package was designed to represent the fully funded program, meeting ALL the mission success criteria.
-After requests have been submitted to meet or exceed the success criteria, additional, non-mandatory requests to enhance the program may be submitted.
-Level 3 requests may include activities or initiatives, not directly contributing to meeting the, mission success criteria but in support of the Regulatory Program (e.g., studies, Programmatic EIS) and Goal 2a of the USACE Campaign Plan.
+The level 3 funding package was designed to represent the fully funded program, meeting ALL the mission success criteria and any additional, non-mandatory requests to enhance the program.
+Level 3 requests may include activities or initiatives, not directly contributing to meeting the mission success criteria but in support of the Regulatory Program (e.g., studies, Programmatic EIS) and Action 2c2 of the USACE Campaign Plan, which is to "effectively execute the Regulatory Program".
 This equates to the funding that you want, recognizing funding at this level is unlikely, but costs do need to be quantified.

-F-11.
+F-10.
 Scheduling.
 All scheduling for Regulatory labor will ultimately result in the estimation of FTEs and other expenditures at each funding level and should be broken out by business line providing support to the program.
 IMPORTANT: In order to ensure that labor requests are considered, districts should be certain that the appropriate number of FTEs (both Regulatory and non-Regulatory) are reflected in the appropriate Primary Business Line (REG) in P2.

-Note - previous year carryover should also be included in basic and adjusted schedule amounts.
+Note: Previous year carryover should also be included in basic and adjusted schedule amounts.

-F-12.
+F-11.
 Points of Contact.
 Questions pertaining to policies, procedures, or format of the Regulatory Program activity should be referred to HQUSACE, CECW-CO-R.

+F-12.
+Submission Requirements.
+See the schedule for the current_EC for applicable suspense dates for submission of budget data (link TBD).

 F-13.
-Submission Requirements.
-See Schedule\\\EC for applicable suspense dates for submission of budget data.

-F-14.
 Division Funding & Staffing Summary.
-Districts are to include any EIS (Corps lead or co-lead) specific requests in TABLE G-2.
+Districts are to include any EIS specific requests (Corps lead or co-lead) in Table F-4.
 These items should be listed by EIS name and include specific dollar amounts as well as projected FTEs needed to accomplish the task at the given level to gain visibility on the level of effort needed for EISs.
 EIS subject to OFD guidance should be noted as such.
-This submission will be a subset of what is included in TABLE F-3.
-Submission of the table does not imply that funding will be provided, rather it identifies the potential need for funds that may be required and should be funded by the district.
+This submission will be a subset of what is included in Table F-3.
+Submission of the table does not imply that funding will be provided; rather it identifies the potential need for funds that may be required and should be funded by the district.
 If district funds are insufficient to cover costs, funds from other districts within the division should be used.
 Requirements for the next FY should be assessed near the end of the current FY and will involve a review of any carryover or projected shortfalls.

 a.
-Table F-4 is a new table added in the FY 2018 development EC to track district level initiatives to support the LOEs.
+Table F-5 was added in the FY 2018 development EC to track district level initiatives to support the LOEs.
 Examples of requests include costs related to studies, science/tech needs, development of leadership and technical training, resources necessary to keep the ORM2 database updated, knowledge management, and programmatic initiatives to increase program efficiencies, tracked in the 300 account.
-Level 1 funding for support to the four LOEs will also be a subset of what is included in TABLE F-3.
+Level 1 funding for support to the four LOEs will also be a subset of what is included in Table F-3.
 Identify where contracts are needed to implement any item identified in this table.
-Expenditures of funds will require MSC level review and/or approval prior to contract award to ensure these efforts align with the national level efforts and not duplicative.
+Funding moved to/from the 300 account requires HQUSACE approval and expenditures of funds will require MSC level review and/or approval prior to contract award to ensure these efforts align with the national level efforts and not duplicative.